 Whether it’s work stress or wanderlust, flights are a necessary evil.
 The longer the trip, the more painful the experience can be.
 It doesn’t have to be like that.
-All you need are a few well-chosen items to make your long haul flight even more comfortable.
+All you need is to choose the best carry on luggage as well as a few well-chosen items to make your long haul flight even more comfortable.
 Here are our top seven carry-on items.

 - Earplugs and eye mask- if we know one thing about flights is that they are not quiet.
 Flight information announcements, steward call buttons, tray trollies being pushed into place, food service making its way along the aisle, conversation, crying children- the list is endless.
 It may also not be as dark you like it- think cabin lights, reading lights, cell phone lights.
 How can you remove yourself from the situation without leaving the flight midway?
 Two simple things.
 Earplugs and an eye mask can be of great help.
 If you want a deep(ish) sleep and that too with as little disturbance as humanly possible, close your ears with a pair of hardy earplugs first.
 Next, pull out a nice thick mask- satin or silk makes for a luxurious and comfortable option and pull it over your eyes.
 This way, two stimuli are removed- sound and light.
 Sleep peacefully for quite a bit of the trip.

 - iPad portfolio- this cool sleek case is stylish and practical and does more than store your iPad.
 Since it is slim in size, it fits in the seat pocket.
 Within reach are all the things you need.
 Your essential travel documents, phone, earphones, the iPad, notebook and pen or pencil, everything is together and exactly where you need them.
 The portfolio comes in many colours and materials.
 May we suggest a zippered leather portfolio for better protection?